DeborahRamMozes/ARSIKA-DEEP-DRIFT/essay/Beyond Extraction: A Response to Kate Crawford’s_Atlas of AI.md

 Together, they provide the most complete map we currently possess AI becomes not only a technical artifact but an elemental phenomenon.

-## Human Labor and Cognitive Extraction
+## Human Labor and Cognitive Extraction (visible labor vs invisible cognitive capture)
 Crawford exposes the hidden labor behind AI.
 Deep Drift extends this to cognitive extraction: AI systems absorb human affect, language, memory, and symbolic forms.

 ## Myth, Cosmology, and Synthetic Ecology